Houston, we have a transcript: NASA releases 19,000 hours of Apollo 11 tapes

 From the dawn of human spaceflight through the Apollo and shuttle eras to today, the men and women who venture into space know that, when problems arise, dozens of engineers, flight controllers, doctors and other experts back at mission control in Houston are just a radio transmission away.

-The back and forth between astronauts and mission control seldom get much attention.
+The back-and-forth between astronauts and mission control seldom gets much attention.
 But now that NASA and the University of Texas, Dallas have digitized 19,000 hours of recordings from the historic Apollo 11 mission, we can listen in on some of the most remarkable examples of the teamwork between astronauts and their ground-based colleagues.

 "The real story is the mission control side of things," says Ben Feist, a Toronto-based software engineer who is organizing and processing the audio for placement on a NASA-sponsored website.
 "How did they do it?
 How did they send everybody to the moon?"